-Lundy Island, with an area of just over 1,000 acres, is situated about 12 nautical miles north-northeast of Hartland Point, near the entrance to the Bristol Channel.
+Lundy Island is situated near the entrance to the Bristol Channel, about 12 nautical miles north-northeast of Hartland Point, Devon.
+It has an area of just over 1,000 acres and is about 3 miles long and just over a half-mile wide.
 The island is managed by the Landmark Trust on behalf of the National Trust.

 What initially appeared to be a Chiffchaff was observed entering Lundy Island's Helgoland Trap, but that impression was soon dispelled once it was extracted, as it was something quite unfamiliar to those present.
 Its most striking feature was a brilliant canary-yellow chin contrasting sharply in the malar region with the ear-coverts and lores, which were black, mottled with grey.
-There were some suggestions it had been around for a few days prior to capture.
+Some were of the opinion that it had been present for a few days prior to capture.

-It was taken to the island's laboratory, where it was measured and a full description taken, held overnight and released the following day.
+It was taken to the island's laboratory, where it was measured and a full description taken, then held overnight and released the following day.
 The general impression was that of a small round-winged Phylloscopus, although when released some of its movements just above the ground in thick bramble and grass cover were reminiscent of a Wren.
 Unable to name it, the description was sent to Wilfrid B. Alexander (among a great many other distinctions, a founder member of the BOU), who identified it as the Common Yellowthroat of North America.